ByteWelder/Decktility/docs/printing.md

 When printing with ASA, disable bridging fan speed to avoid adhesion problems near the connector openings.
 Otherwise, layers might split off when placing the display into the case.

+### Display Buttons Shim

+This is printed in TPU.
+I used 95A shore hardness.
+Use a layer height of `0.10 mm` and ensure you have sufficient adhesion by printing at a high enough temperature.
+The top infill type can be set to `Concentric` for a better finish.